Semi-automatically optimized calibration of internal combustion engines: State of the Art

 \section{State of the Art}

 In this section we describe the state of the art of calibration methods for the optimization of ICEs.
-Many commercial and research products exist for the measurement and calibration of ICEs.
-In the following we give a brief overview of the different measurement and optimization approaches and the products that implement them.
+Many commercial and research products exist for measurement and calibration.
+In the following we give a brief overview of the main approaches.
+Any calibration process comprises the following two major components: \begin{enumerate}[(A)] \item Obtain a good approximation of the engine behavior, mathematically described in terms of some function. \item Use whatever (approximate) knowledge of that function to produce a set of lookup tables for the \ecu. \end{enumerate} The lookup tables may be optimized for various goals, e.g., dynamic driving behavior or maximal performance.
+In the present work we are set on optimizing the fuel consumption while conforming to a set of emission constraints.